GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Functional-Mapping-Viewpoint.md

 ## Example
 ![Physical-Functional-Mapping-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Physical-Functional-Mapping-Viewpoint-primary-example.svg)
 ## Purpose
-The Physical Functional Mapping Viewpoint supports the analysis of the assignment (it is a derived relationship) of system functions and system partial functions to physical SOI elements.
+The Physical Functional Mapping Viewpoint supports the analysis of the assigment of system functions and system partial functions to physical system elements.
+The result shall be computed from the assigment of functions to logial system elements and the assignment of logical system elements to physical system elements
 ## Applicability
 The Physical Functional Mapping Viewpoint supports the “Design Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.5] and contributes to the artifact "Traceability Mapping".